tendermint/go-amino/README.md

 	{
-	  "type": "this part tells you how to interpret the message", "msg": ...the actual message is here, in some kind of json...
+	  "type": "this part tells you how to interpret the message", "data": ...the actual message is here, in some kind of json...
 	}

 I took inspiration from two blog posts, that demonstrate how to use this